-1. Remove two torx-head screws securing the taillight assembly to the rear ROPS tube; then rotate the taillight assembly left or right to allow the connector to clear the access opening.
+- 1. Remove the cap screws and lock nuts securing the taillight assembly to the ROPS tube. - 2.
+Disconnect the wire connector; then remove the socket assembly and remove the bulb.

-2. Disconnect the three-prong connector from the bulb socket and remove the taillight assembly.

 ■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.